octangio/DCARnet/README.md

   ```bash
   pip install -r requirements.txt
   ```
+  The software version we used is DCARnet_1.0.

 ### Train model on your own data

 - prepare data

+  The image normalization range from 0 to 255.
   The data set folder should be like the following structure.

     ```tex